Actindo-AG/Documentation/POS/Operation/03_EditBillList.md

     > [Info] If you want to restore the original price, click the ![Reject](../../Assets/Icons/Cross03.png "[Reject]") (Reject) button in the *Price (mod.)* field.

 4. Click the [Save] button in the bottom right corner to apply the price change.
     The detail view of the offer is closed.
 The bill list is displayed again.
-The modified price is displayed in italics to the right of the offer. <!---Neu-->The old price is listed one line below and crossed out.
+The modified price is displayed in italics to the right of the offer. <!---NEU-->The old price is listed one line below and crossed out.
 The price difference is stored for later analyzes.

     ![Bill list](../../Assets/Screenshots/POS/Sales/Cashpoint/BillListChangedPrice.png "[Bill list]")